 To enhance the knowledge and awareness of business ethics and integrity of the management and employees, relevant training courses are arranged.
-During the Reporting Period, we arranged an one-hour training on integrity.
+During the Reporting Period, we arranged one-hour training on integrity for the management and employees, with a training coverage rate of 100%.